mmhollom/nba-player-performance-22-23-analysis/README.md

 This project explored the following:
   - Distribution of players by age group
   - Relationships between points per game and:
     - Rebounds
     - Assists
     - Minutes
     - Games played
   - Predictive modeling of player scoring using:
-  - Naive Bayes (classification)
+    - Naive Bayes (classifying players into scoring categories)
     - K-Nearest Neighbors (regression)

 ------------
 ## Key Visualizations